-While most people experience occasional heartburn, GERD is a chronic condition that can occur daily.
-Left untreated, GERD causes serious complications over time.
+While most people experience occasional heartburn, GERD is a chronic condition with symptoms that can occur daily.
+GERD can cause serious complications over time if it’s left untreated.

 When a person swallows, a complex set of muscles in the mouth and tongue close off the windpipe to protect the lungs and move the food into the esophagus (a narrow tube connecting the throat to the stomach).

 At the bottom of the esophagus is a ring of muscles known as the lower esophageal sphincter (LES).
 A healthy LES encircles the food and pushes it into the stomach.
-However, the LES relaxes and allows stomach acid to enter the esophagus, causing a painful burning sensation in the middle abdomen in those with GERD.
+In GERD patients however, the LES relaxes and allows stomach acid to enter the esophagus.
+This causes a painful burning sensation in the mid-abdomen.

 While the stomach has a tough lining to resist the acid, the esophagus doesn’t.
-Therefore, sensitive tissue may be injured over time.
-Often, the acid will back up into the mouth, where it will damage other structures along the way.
+Therefore, sensitive esophageal tissue may be injured over time.
+The acid will often back up into the mouth, where it will damage other structures along the way.

 Complications of GERD may include: